t3rmian/devpot/content/posts/collections/en/2022-12-11-intellij-oracle-clob-export.md

   - sqlplus
 author: Damian Terlecki
 date: 2022-12-11T20:00:00
+updated: 2023-12-18T20:00:00
 ---

 Handling CLOB types in Oracle can sometimes be cumbersome.
 Several different tools allow importing and exporting such data: SQL*Loader, Data Pump, DBMS_LOB package, and more.

 In a purely SQL approach, you can use an implicit cast or the `TO_CLOB` function accepting a VARCHAR2 type parameter.
-Two limitations that come with this concept can be explained under the following errors:
+Some limitations that come with this concept can be explained under the following issues:
-- `ORA-01704: string literal too long` – caused by using a VARCHAR2 type of length longer than 4000-32767 bytes (exact limit depends on the initialization parameter `MAX_STRING_SIZE`);
+- `ORA-01704: string literal too long` – erro caused by using a VARCHAR2 type of length longer than 4000-32767 bytes (exact limit depends on the initialization parameter `MAX_STRING_SIZE`);
-- `SP2-0027: Input is too long (> N characters)` – which is an error of the `sqlplus` tool that appears when a line in the script is longer than the internally defined limit (usually some value greater than 2000).
+- `SP2-0027: Input is too long (> N characters)` – which is an error of the *sqlplus* tool that appears when a line in the script is longer than the internally defined limit (usually some value greater than 2000);
+- `SP2-XXXX: Unknown command` – that usually appears in the *sqlplus* for text containing blank lines (can be mitigated with `SET SQLBLANKLINES` command);
+- a script waiting for a substitution input that begins with an `&` (popular workaround – `SET DEFINE OFF`).

-A workaround for both problems is to break the values into smaller chunks and concatenate them additionally in separate lines.
+A workaround for these problems is to break the values into smaller chunks and concatenate them additionally in separate lines handling special characters.
 This solution is described on the popular [Ask Tom forum](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:9523893800346388494).
 You will need the SQL*Plus tool for this.
-You might not have this at hand so let me show you how to achieve the same thing with the IntelliJ IDE.
+But you might not have this at hand so let me show you how to achieve the same thing with the IntelliJ IDE.

 ## IntelliJ Data Extractor